KikoXtreme/React-SPA/README.md

 If the field is valid a green bar is shown between the icon (fontawesome) and the input field. \
 If the field is not valid the bar is red and a red text is shown below with the specific field requirement. \
-The last field is checkbox with Terms and Conditions and if it is not checked the Submib button is disabled.
+The last field is checkbox with Terms and Conditions and if it is not checked the Submit button is disabled.

-Username - The username must be between 3 and 10 characters \
+Username - Username must be between 3 and 10 characters \
 Email - At least 3 characters, @ symbol, gmail, yahoo or abv, dot(.) and ending with bg or com \
 Password - Password must be at least 3 characters long \
 Age - User must be at least 18 years old\